solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 )
 ```

-- Call the endpoint again in your browser.
+- Call the endpoint again in a browser.
 The Function App should still operate

 ## Deploy the Function Application

-Now that you have the Function App created and working locally, the next step is to publish the Function App to Azure.
+Now that the Function App is created and working locally, the next step is to publish the Function App to Azure.
 This will require some small changes.

 - Add the following Python function: